piccolomo/plotext/readme/utilities.md

   plotext youtube --url test
   ```

-- you can type `python3 -m plotext` (or `python -m plotext` depending on your system) instead of `plotext` on your terminal, if the command tool is not directly available to your terminal.
+- you can type `python3 -m plotext` (or `python -m plotext` depending on your system) instead of `plotext` on your terminal, if the command tool is not directly available.

-- to allow TAB completion, install `plotext` with flag `[completion]`.
+- to allow TAB completion, install `plotext` with flag `[completion]`, as explained [here](https://github.com/piccolomo/plotext/blob/master/readme/notes.md#install).
 For issues on this feature, please report [here](https://github.com/piccolomo/plotext/pull/118).

 The second way to use `plotext` directly on terminal requires the translation of a script into a single string and passing it to the `python3 -c` ` tool.
 For example: